 - Kuala Lumpur – 3 days

 Just 2 hours north of Malacca you will reach Kuala Lumpur, the capital city of Malaysia.
 Kuala Lumpur is so culturally diverse.
 You will find a huge population of Indian, Chinese and ethnic Malays each bringing their own style of food to the city.
 Spend 3 days in Kuala Lumpur eating your way through Chinatown, Little India, and exploring the sights of the city.

 Penang is located just 2.5 kilometers off the west coast of Malaysia.
 This relatively large island is accessible by the bridge connecting it to the mainland, so buses can head directly to the island from Kuala Lumpur.
 Penang has an interesting mix of street art, nice beaches, national parks, war history, and authentic Malaysia villages.
 The best way to do Penang is to hire a motorbike and just explore the island for a few days.

 The island of Langkawi is just about as north as you can get in Malaysia.
 This huge tropical island has some amazing beaches to explore right around the island.
 Be sure to check out the Langkawi Skybridge Viewpoint for an amazing panorama view looking out over the Andaman Sea.
 There is quite a large town on Langkawi where you will find a whole range of hotels from budget through to luxury resorts.
-It is an island which can accommodate any sort of traveler.
+It is an island that can accommodate any sort of traveler.

 Conclusions: 2 Weeks in Southeast Asia